protontypes/open-sustainable-technology/README.md

 - [DICE.jl](https://github.com/Libbum/DICE.jl) - The Dynamic Integrated model of Climate and the Economy model family are a popular and capable type of simple Integrated Assessment Model of climate-change economics pioneered by William Nordhaus.
 - [LPJmL](https://gitlab.pik-potsdam.de/lpjml/LPJmL) - A process-based model that simulates climate and land-use change impacts on the terrestrial biosphere, the water and carbon cycle and on agricultural production.
 - [ipcc_sr15_scenario_analysis](https://github.com/iiasa/ipcc_sr15_scenario_analysis) - Scenario analysis notebooks for the IPCC Special Report on Global Warming of 1.5°C
-- [ClimateModeling_courseware](https://github.com/brian-rose/ClimateModeling_courseware) - A collection of interactive lecture notes and assignments for a graduate level climate modeling course.
 - [hn2016_falwa](https://github.com/csyhuang/hn2016_falwa) - Python library for computing Finite-Amplitude Local Wave Activity from climate data.
 - [xclim](https://github.com/Ouranosinc/xclim) - Library of derived climate variables, ie climate indicators, based on xarray.
 - [Raven](https://github.com/Ouranosinc/raven) - Is made to help scientists run hydrological modeling experiments with climate change projections.
 - [NEMO](https://www.nemo-ocean.eu/) - A state-of-the-art modelling framework for research activities and forecasting services in ocean and climate sciences, developed in a sustainable way by a European consortium.
-- [CDFTOOLS](https://github.com/meom-group/CDFTOOLS) - A fortran package for analysis and diagnostics on NEMO ocean model output.

 ## Datasets of Ecosystems